Dipsita Dhar: Higher Education

+She played a instrumental role in organising red volunteer, a civic action group in West Bengal, which provided medicines, oxygen, home-cooked food, sanitary napkin, to those affected adversely by COVID-19 pandemic.

 2021 West Bengal Legislative Assembly election

-Dipsita Dhar contested against the Dr. Rana Chatterjee from All India Trinamool Congress and Baishali Dalmiya from Bharatiya Janata Party at Bally (Vidhan Sabha Constituency), West Bengal.
-As part of her campaign, she has said, "Hindus and Muslims are all feel hungry in the same manner.
+Dipsita Dhar contested against Dr. Rana Chatterjee from All India Trinamool Congress and Baishali Dalmiya from Bharatiya Janata Party at Bally (Vidhan Sabha Constituency), West Bengal.
+She lost the seat to TMC's Dr. Rana Chatterjee with a margin of more than 30,000 votes.
+As part of her campaign, she has said, "Hindus and Muslims all feel hungry in the same manner.
 Hunger does not distinguish between communities."
 She has also said, "Education has to be a fundamental right.
 Babasaheb Ambedkar, while writing the Constitution, understood that education can be a very important tool for mobility. [...]
 Education was not just an avenue to gain knowledge but a vessel to fight oppression."
 She also gave high importance for youth's employment issue in her campaign.
 Social activist and celebrities including Kafeel Khan and Rahul Banerjee extended support for her campaign.
 The Wire described her as the " New Face of Left Politics in Bengal."
-However, she lost the election.
+However, she lost the election and gathered 16.20% votes.